tobias-walle/rush/README.md

-> This project is not actively developed anymore.
+> This project is not maintained anymore.
 Please use other alternatives for now.
 > In the future I plan a rewrite of this library as I think that the current version is far too complicated.

 # <img src="https://cdn.rawgit.com/TobiasWalle/rush/8bd3f868/media/logo.svg" width="500">